varuncraghavendra/LeKapda/README.md

 LeKapda envisions a world where every home runs smarter, cleaner, and freer through open-source laundry automation.

-#### Teams you can contribute to with the following prerequisites :
+#### Teams you can contribute to with the following prerequisites (Not all are mandatory) :

+ROS2, OpenCV, PyTorch, LeRobot,

 ##### Mechanical Design